LucieSebestova/english-for-designers/09-year-end-review/index.md

 1) What did you like most about this course?

-I liked the way, this cource was open.
+I liked the way, this course was open.
 Really friendly attitude. 😊

 2) What did you like least about this course?